-The group began with lengthy rehearsals and discussions, before recording take 5.
-The performance was a false start, however, but take 6 was successfully performed through to the song's close.
+The group began with lengthy rehearsals and discussions before recording take 5.
+The performance was a false start, but take 6 was successfully performed through to the song's close.

 The Beatles used the same arrangement as the previous day's session, with a rhythm track featuring Paul McCartney on Mellotron, John Lennon and George Harrison on electric guitars, and Ringo Starr on drums.

-John Lennon then double-tracked his vocals during the choruses, and an overdub using the Mellotron's guitar and piano settings was the last item to be recorded.
-Three rough mono mixes, numbered 1-3 were then made and four acetate discs were pressed for The Beatles' reference.
+John Lennon double-tracked his vocals during the choruses, and an overdub using the Mellotron's guitar and piano settings was the last item to be recorded on this version.
+Three rough mono mixes, numbered 1-3, were then made and four acetate discs were pressed for The Beatles' reference.

 Also on this day...

 - 2016: George Harrison’s What Is Life gets new video

 - 2012: Paul McCartney live at Rexall Place, Edmonton, Canada

 - 2001: George Harrison dies